kennizen/Student_Mentoring_System/README.md

+Currently the main branch does not run properly due to deprecated packages.
+So I have created a dev branch that starts up successfully but still requires db credentials and some missing data to run the application properly.
+For now to get started with the application try running it with node version < v18, preferrably v16.

 Student Mentoring System

 An online student mentoring system.
 Built using React JS for the frontend, used Redux for frontend state